TonySac/Home-Lab-Docs/docs/hardware/NAS_Build.md

 * 32GB (2x 16GB) Corsair Vengeance 3200MHz DDR4 SODIMM RAM
     - I doubled up on the RAM from the EconoNAS build just so I had room to grow.
 I also found what seemed to be a good deal on some decent sticks.
-    - Cost: About $50 on Amazon.
+    - Cost: About $50 on Amazon

 * 256GB (2x 128GB) Patriot P320 M.2 NVMe SSD
     - I grabbed these to fill the two NVMe slots on the motherboard.
 Originally I planned to mirror/stripe them and use them as a boot drive.
 Now I'm thinking I'll boot from USB and run these as application storage drives.